Manuel-Schmid/Cost-Logger/README.md

 # Cost-Tracker
-An intuitive console application to log costs with the current date and write them to a JSON-File with the total costs calculated.
+An intuitive console application to log costs with the current date and write them to a JSON-File alongside the total cost of all entries.
+It is simply built and very easy to use.